statelyai/xstate/docs/about/glossary.md

 ## Statecharts

 Statecharts are a visual language used to visualize state machines.
 You may have used similar diagrams in the past to design user flows, plan databases or map app architecture.
 Statecharts are another way of using boxes and arrows to represent flows.
-With Stately studio powered by XState, these flows are also executable code you can use to control the logic in your applications.
+These flows are also executable code you can use to control the logic in your applications.

 ## States

-A state describes the status of the process.
-Status, waiting for input States finite, logged in/logged out example
+A state describes the status of the machine.
+A state can be as simple as _on_ and _off_.
+These states are finite; the machine can only move through the pre-defined states.
+And machines can only be in one state at a time, unless it is a [parent state](#parent-and-child-states) or a [parallel state](#parallel-states).

 ### Initial state